sami-badawi/tf_scala_ex/README.md

 * windows

 Not sure if there is a more general way to specify platform in SBT file than the code above.

+## JDK Version

+Part of tensorflow_scala is compiled for Java 11 and will not run under Java 8.
+So starter this project will have the same constraint.